-- 1. Go to System > Accessories > I/O ports. - 2.
-For the port that you connected the AXIS I/O Indication LED to, click to set the direction to Output, and click
+- 1. Go to System > Accessories > I/O ports.

+- 2. For the port that you connected the AXIS I/O Indication LED to, click of to set the direction to Output, and click to set the normal state to Circuit open.

-- 3. Go to System > Events. - 4.
-Create a new rule. - 5.
+- 3. Go to System > Events.

+- 4. Create a new rule. - 5.
 Select the Condition that must be met to trigger the camera to start recording.
 It can, for example, be a time schedule or motion detection. - 6.
 In the list of actions, select Record video.
 Select a storage space.
 Select a stream profile or create a new.
 Also set the Prebuffer and Postbuffer as required. - 7.
 Save the rule. - 8.
 Create a second rule and select the same Condition as in the first rule. - 9.
 In the list of actions, select Toggle I/O while the rule is active, and then select the port the AXIS I/O Indication LED is connected to.
 Set the state to Active. - 10.
 Save the rule.